Terry Corbell, The Biz Coach

 Facebook is well-known for its privacy and security issues.
 I’ve written multiple articles about social media and how it can harm businesses, especially when employees are not trained about using it on your company’s computers.

-For example: 3 Studies – New Concerns about Internet Security and 5 Safety Measures to Thwart Mounting Social-Network Attacks.
+For example: 5 Safety Measures to Thwart Mounting Social-Network Attacks

-He points out 37 Facebook pages have a million or more fans even though most Web sites have difficulty attracting 100,000 visitors.
-That means, of course, Facebook is outperforming their sites.
+He pointed out 37 Facebook pages had a million or more fans even though most Web sites have difficulty attracting 100,000 visitors.
+That means, of course, Facebook has been outperforming their sites.

-For example, Mr. Neff cites Coca-Cola with 10.7 million Facebook fans, but its Web site’s unique visitors dwindled to 242,000 unique visitors in July, 2010.
+For example, Mr. Neff cited Coca-Cola with 10.7 million Facebook fans, but its Web site’s unique visitors dwindled to 242,000 unique visitors in July, 2010.

 Starbucks may be one of the rare companies to have a strong Facebook and Web site presence.

-Also, at AdvertisingAge, Matt Carmichael writes about the top five brands on Facebook.
-But it appears their top ranking is for dubious reasons.
+At AdvertisingAge, Matt Carmichael wrote about the top five brands on Facebook.
+But it appears their top ranking was for dubious reasons.

 From the Coach’s Corner, here are related articles on promoting your Web site: